ssuljic/twitter-cli-clone/README.md

 # Twitter CLI clone

-This application collects your user stream from twitter, and outputs it in your terminal in a pretty form.
+This application collects your user stream from Twitter, and outputs it in your terminal in a pretty form.

 ![image](http://www.imageno.com/image.php?id=dyt1sp9yoarm&kk=978796406 =585x280)